-- ^{6.1.19} The implementation of the proposed policies contained in the Publication Draft Local Plan is anticipated to have positive effects across all of the SA objectives.
-These effects are expected to be significant in respect of: human health, community services and facilities, housing, economy, education, transport, biodiversity, natural resources, climate change, waste, cultural heritage, and landscape.
-This broadly reflects the likely social and economic benefits associated with the delivery of housing and employment in the County over the plan period and the strong framework provided by the plan policies that will help to conserve the County's natural and built environments and resources. - ^{6.1.20} Despite the overall positive cumulative effects associated with the implementation of the Publication Draft Local Plan policies, cumulative negative effects on the SA objectives have also been identified against some SA objectives including: human health, transport, biodiversity, natural resources, land use, air quality, climate change, and cultural heritage.
-This principally reflects impacts associated with the construction and operation of new housing and employment uses and the development of land carried forward from the existing adopted Local Plans in Northumberland including land take, emissions and loss of landscape character.
-However, where negative effects have been identified, it is expected that those policies of the Publication Draft Local Plan which seek to conserve and enhance the County's natural and built environment and protect its communities, facilities, resources and assets and promote good design will help to minimise and mitigate adverse effects. - 6.1.21 Significant negative effects have been identified in respect of waste (from the scale of the housing that will be delivered over the plan period) and landscape reflecting the cumulative loss of greenfield land and limited Green Belt releases for employment (47% of the new housing sites are greenfield and 74% of the overall housing supply is greenfield, 24.3ha of greenfield and greenbelt land is allocated for employment, as well as existing land .carried forward (for example the West Hartford strategic employment site is greenfield)).
+- The implementation of the proposed policies contained in the Draft Local Plan is anticipated to have positive effects across all of the SA objectives.
+These effects are expected to be significant in respect of: human health, community services and facilities, housing, economy, education, transport, biodiversity, natural resources, land use, climate change, waste, cultural heritage, and landscape.
+This broadly reflects the likely social and economic benefits associated with the delivery of housing and employment in the County over the plan period and the strong framework provided by the plan policies that will help to conserve the County's natural and built environments and resources. - Despite the overall positive cumulative effects associated with the implementation of the Draft Local Plan policies, cumulative negative effects on the SA objectives have also been identified against some SA objectives including: human health, transport, biodiversity, natural resources, air quality, climate change, and cultural heritage.
+This principally reflects impacts associated with the construction and operation of new housing and employment uses and the development of land carried forward from the existing adopted Local Plans in Northumberland including, resource use and emissions.
+However, where negative effects have been identified, it is expected that those policies of the Draft Local Plan which seek to conserve and enhance the County's natural and built environment and protect its communities, facilities, resources and assets and promote good design will help to minimise and mitigate any adverse effects. - Significant negative effects have been identified in respect of waste (from the scale of the housing that will be delivered over the plan period), land use and landscape reflecting the cumulative loss of greenfield land and limited Green Belt releases for employment (47% of the new housing sites are greenfield and 74% of the overall housing supply is greenfield, 24.3ha of greenfield and greenbelt land is allocated for employment, as well as existing land .carried forward (for example the West Hartford strategic employment site is greenfield)).